great-expectations/great_expectations/docs/reference/core_concepts/validation_operators_and_actions.rst

 ActionListValidationOperator validates each batch in the list that is passed as `assets_to_validate` argument to its `run` method against the expectation suite included within that batch and then invokes a list of configured actions on every validation result.

 Actions are Python classes with a `run` method that takes a result of validating a batch against an expectation suite and does something with it (e.g., save validation results to the disk or send a Slack notification).
 Classes that implement this API can be configured to be added to the list of actions for this operator (and other operators that use actions).
-Read more about actions here: :ref:`validation_actions`.
+Read more about actions here: :py:class:`great_expectations.validation_operators.actions.ValidationActions`.

 An instance of this operator is included in the default configuration file `great_expectations.yml` that `great_expectations init` command creates.

 A user can choose the actions to perform in their instance of the operator.

-Read more about ActionListValidationOperator here: :ref:`ActionListValidationOperator`.
+Read more about ActionListValidationOperator here: :py:class:`great_expectations.validation_operators.ActionListValidationOperator`.

 WarningAndFailureExpectationSuitesValidationOperator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~